kwgithubusername/Translations-Proposal/README.md

     "This is a string with a general placeholder: %placeholder%"

-2. Dev adds strings in base language (e.g. English) to project.
+2. Dev adds strings in base language (e.g. English) to project, replacing placeholders as appropriate.

 3. New strings are sent to translation service, ignoring all instances of %placeholder%: